Wednesday, January 30, 2008

 CRYING IS WHAT'S HOT IN 08

-Last night Senator Hillary RodHAM Clinton won the Democratic primary in New Hampshire.
-I guess we really are as stupid and gullible as these politicians believe us to be.
+Last night, Senator Hillary RodHAM Clinton won the Democratic primary in New Hampshire.
+It makes me wonder if we really are as naive and easily swayed as these politicians seem to believe.
 CRYING GETS YOU A WIN??!!!
 FOR REAL???!!!
-THAT SHIT WORKED??!!
-What’s next?
-Pouting about polling that says voters don’t like her as much as they do Obama?
-Oh wait; she already did that at the NH debate.
+THAT SHIT ACTUALLY WORKED??!!
+What comes next?
+Complaining about polls showing that voters prefer Obama over her?
+Oh, wait, she already did that during the New Hampshire debate.

-Senator John McCain meanwhile staged his own comeback on the Republican side, triumphing with 37 percent in the crucial early vote despite having been widely written off months ago as his campaign flagged.
-The win comes just six months after people were writing off Senator McCain's bid for the presidency.
-His campaign was broke and people were laid off.
-Then he poured all his energy, and resources into New Hampshire.
+Meanwhile, Senator John McCain orchestrated a comeback on the Republican side, securing thirty-seven percent of the crucial early vote despite being widely dismissed months ago as his campaign struggled.
+Just six months ago, many had written off his presidential bid.
+His campaign was struggling financially and staff were being let go.
+Yet, he channeled all his energy and resources into New Hampshire, and it paid off.

 GVG